Liverpool - Manchester United player ratings: Marks out of 10, analysis

 Jadon Sancho (45′ on for Jones): 7 – Took players on, had a few efforts on goal and United’s best player.

 Hannibal Mejbri (84′ on for Elanga): 6 – Rattled into a few challenges and got booked.
-Not condoning reckless tackles at all, but he least he showed some fight for Manchester United.
+Not condoning reckless tackles at all, but he least the youngster showed some fight for Manchester United.